xylusthemes/xt-facebook-events/README.txt

 >**Also, We have added support for Facebook's Embeddable page widget.
 So, you can show your page's event on your website using it.**
 >

-XT Facebook Events allow you to display Facebook events from your Facebook page to your website using widget or shortcode.
+XT Widget for Facebook Events allow you to display Facebook events from your Facebook page to your website using widget or shortcode.

 - Display facebook event in your website
 - Real time updates of facebook event in your website